How to Gain Competitive Advantage in Your Business

 What is going on here?
 Can you and your team get it done?
 What external factors will influence decisions along the way?
 What is the state of your business (cash flow health, pipeline, and capacity)?

-Strengthening your head, heart, and gut connection further strengthens your innate talent.
+Strengthening your head, heart, and gut connection strengthens your innate talent.
 And because of that, you can trust your instincts even more.

 To build your inner compass, a realistic view is necessary.
 You learn how to answer the question: How can we align this with our current strategy?